feifzhou/ice_denoiser/Readme.md

 # Graph Network Model Denoiser and Water Classification with SOAP Descriptors

-This repository was authored by Hong Sun (sun36@llnl.gov)
+This sub-package was authored by Hong Sun (sun36@llnl.gov).
+It is part of the [graphite](https://github.com/LLNL/graphite) package.

-The neural network codes were forked from [graphite](https://github.com/LLNL/graphite)

-This repository contains code for two modules:
+It contains code for two modules:

 1. Module I: Training and applying a score-based denoiser model to denoise thermal perturbation in crystal structures.
 2. Module II: Classifying ice configurations based on similarity measures using SOAP descriptors.